termik88/final_projects_ml/computer_vision/README.md

 =====================================================
 ## Image Classification using CNN on PyTorch.

-[Task 1](https://github.com/termik88/projects_ml/blob/main/computer_vision/project_1.ipynb) The goal of this assignment is to solve the image classification task on the standard CIFAR dataset using a convolutional neural network (CNN) written in PyTorch.
+[Task 1](https://github.com/termik88/projects_ml/blob/main/computer_vision/project_1.ipynb) The goal of this assignment is to solve the image classification task  using a convolutional neural network (CNN) written in PyTorch.

 ### Libraries and Technologies::